 Campbellton Salmon Festival

 The Campbellton Salmon Festival is definitely an event not to miss!
 It is an annual celebration of the world-famous Restigouche salmon.
-There will be events organized for all ages, including Miss and Little Miss Salmon Festival pageants, Canada Day celebrations with a giant fireworks display, delicious salmon suppers, a hilarious comedy show, hypnotist, road race, live bands, Campbell Amusements Carnival, daily children activities, family activities, a gigantic parade and much more.
+Events will be organized for all ages, including Miss and Little Miss Salmon Festival pageants, Canada Day celebrations with a giant fireworks display, delicious salmon suppers, a hilarious comedy show, a hypnotist, a road race, live bands, Campbell Amusements Carnival, daily children’s activities, family activities, a gigantic parade, and much more.

 Campbellton